HaydenDekker/electronjs-website-imager/README.md

 builspec.yml and appspec.yml - Use in AWS CodePipeline to deploy to a AWS EC2 instance.

 The compiled /dist folder needs to be copied to the location of the volume used by the dockerfile so that is can install when starting.
-Probably a much simpler way of doing that.
+The script afterinstall.sh copies the binaries to the home working foler ~/website-imager.
+It also sets the permissions for chrome-sandbox required by electron to run in a docker container as a user.

 # Useage
 With the service running,